 Your passport is your most important possession while on the road and should be treated as such.
 Although a passport can be replaced with cost and effort while traveling, you certainly don’t want to deal with emergency bureaucracy while on a trip.
 Even passports that have been reported stolen could lead to potential identity theft years later.

-- Keep your passport on your person (ideally in a concealed money belt or pocket) rather than in a purse or backpack.
+- Keep your passport secure (ideally in a concealed money belt) rather than in a purse or backpack.

 - If you decide to leave your passport at the hotel, put it into the room safe or a lockbox at reception.
 At the very least, hide it well in the room.

 - Keep a couple photocopies of your passport somewhere separate.
-Having a copy will help expedite getting a replacement.
+Having a copy will help expedite getting a replacement should you need one.
+Also, you can sometimes give copies to people who ask to keep your passport as collateral.
+Some guesthouses and rental agencies ask to hold a passport at reception.

 - Know the contact information of the nearest embassy in case you need an emergency replacement.